T. J. Finley: Western Kentucky

+On January 22, 2024, Finley transferred to Western Kentucky to play under head coach Tyson Helton.
+Finley won the starting quarterback job during preseason camp, with Caden Veltkamp serving as his primary backup.
+He made his Hilltoppers debut in the season opener against No. 5 Alabama, throwing for 92 yards and two interceptions in a 63–0 loss.
+The following week, Finley rebounded by throwing for 351 yards and a touchdown in a 31–0 victory over Eastern Kentucky.
+In Week 3, Finley suffered a season-ending leg injury in the first half against Middle Tennessee, which required surgery.

-On January 22, 2024, Finley announced that he would transfer to Western Kentucky.
-On December 7, 2024, Finley announced that he would enter the transfer portal for the fourth time.
+On December 7, 2024, Finley announced that he would enter the transfer portal for a fourth time.

 Tulane

-On December 16, 2024, Finley transferred to the Tulane Green Wave.

-On April 4, 2025, Finley was suspended indefinitely from the Tulane football team following his arrest for illegal possession of a stolen Dodge RAM truck valued at greater than $25,000.
-He then entered the transfer portal once again 3 weeks later.
+On December 16, 2024, Finley transferred to Tulane, joining head coach Jon Sumrall.
+On April 4, 2025, he was suspended indefinitely from the Tulane football team following his arrest on a charge of illegal possession of stolen property involving a Dodge Ram truck valued at more than $25,000.
+He entered the transfer portal again on April 25, 2025.